Please add option in preferences to change UI language

 what value I have to write in this key to have english language?
 I've tried with C and EN with no results

-#7 Updated by Paolo Astengo over 3 years ago
+#7 Updated by Paolo Astengo almost 4 years ago

 I've found the issue.